GoogleCloudPlatform/gke-managed-certs/README.md

 currently support:
     * [Google Trust Services](http://pki.goog),
     * Let's Encrypt.
 In the future additional CAs may be available and a CAA record may make it impossible for you to take advantage of them.

 ## Steps

 To install Managed Certificates in your own cluster in GCP, you need to:

-1. Deploy the Managed Certficate CRD
+1. Deploy the Managed Certificate CRD
     ```console
     $ kubectl create -f deploy/managedcertificates-crd.yaml
     ```
 1. Deploy the managed-certificate-controller
    You may want to build your own managed-certificate-controller image and reference it in the deploy/managed-certificate-controller.yaml file.
 The default image is periodically built by a CI system and may not be stable.
-Alternatively you may use `gcr.io/google-containers/managed-certificate-controller:v0.3.4` which is deployed in GKE, however this README likely will not be kept up to date with future GKE updates, and so this image may become stale.
+Alternatively you may use `gcr.io/google-containers/managed-certificate-controller:v0.4.2` which is deployed in GKE, however this README likely will not be kept up to date with future GKE updates, and so this image may become stale.
     ```console
     $ kubectl create -f deploy/managed-certificate-controller.yaml
     ```